adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.saveToFile()` method
 This method can be used to save an instance of `ConfigGen` to a file.

-- PARAMETERS: `path`
+- ARGUMENTS: `path`

   - PARAMETER `path`: the path where the file will be written

 EXAMPLE:
 ```js